nemonik/hands-on-DevOps/readme.md

 ### 8.12.1.
 What's cloud-native?

-Cloud-native computing deploys applications as microservices, packaging each into its own container, and by doing so have opened yourself up to the capability of being able to dynamically orchestrate the container to optimize resource utilization, elastic scaling, security issolation...
+Cloud-native computing deploys applications as microservices - packaging each into its own container - and by doing so you have opened yourself up to the capability of being able to dynamically orchestrate the microservice to optimize resource utilization, elastic scaling, security isolation...

+### 8.12.2.
+Let's create a microservice

+We can use our `helloworld-web` application with a few tweaks to create a microservice.

-Granted our tiny insignificant microservice doesn't really do much, but we can get a peak at the possibilities as both the `toolchain` and `develoment` vagrants are infact a Kubernetes (K8s) cluster.
+Granted our tiny, insignificant microservice won't do do much, but we can get a peak at the possibilities as both the `toolchain` and `development` vagrants are in fact a Kubernetes (K8s) cluster.

-#### 8.12.1.1.
-So, let's experiment with our little "microservice"
+So, let's experiment with our little "microservice".

-#### 8.12.1.2.
+#### 8.12.2.1.
 Modify the helloworld-web application

-In the `helloworld-web` project On the `development` vagrant edit the `go/src/github.com/nemonik/helloworld-web/main.go` to contain the following
+In the `helloworld-web` project on the `development` vagrant edit the `go/src/github.com/nemonik/helloworld-web/main.go` to contain the following

 ```go
 package main